syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 Enabling native calls will not launch any temporary process for OCR processing; instead, it will invoke the native calls.

 N> The starting supported version of tesseract in ASP.NET Core is 4.0.
-So, the lower tesseract versions 3.02 and 3.05 are not supported and we don't have the property called ``TesseractVersion`` in ASP.NET Core platform.
+So, the lower tesseract versions 3.02 and 3.05 are not supported and we don't have the property called ``TesseractVersion`` and ``EnableNativeCall ``  in ASP.NET Core platform.

 ### Tesseract 3.02